Skip to content

 Far Infrared Sauna Dome

 Portable infrared saunas have been growing in popularity as of recent.
 These are personal saunas that allow you to have full portability, while still achieving full benefits of a larger, walk in style sauna.
-These also are able to store away, so that you don't have to worry about taking up permanent space within your home.
-The maintenance and cleaning involved in these is also much less.
-Consider a portable infrared sauna if you're someone who doesn't want to sacrifice tons of space.

 Sauna Blankets